simonse-projects/author-site/_posts/2020-03-15-burma-shave.md

 “USE”

-“**_BURMA SHAVE_**”
+“**_BURMA-SHAVE_**”

 Frank chuckled.
-He had to hand it to those Burma Shave advertising guys.
+He had to hand it to those Burma-Shave advertising guys.
 They really had a great sense of humor.

 The radio broke the silence.
 “Attention all units.
 We have a report of a naked body lying in the drainage ditch on the north side of Highway 50, about ten miles east of Eureka.
 Who can respond?
 Over.”